mbleda/ngscourse.github.io/COURSE_MATERIALS/alignment/example/example.md

 The name of the folders describe the type of data, ie. ```dna_chr21_100_high``` stands for: _DNA_ data from _chromosome 21_ with _100_nt read lengths of _high_ quality.
 Where _high_ quality means 0.1% mutations and _low_ quality 1% mutations.

+If you want to learn how to simulate DNA and RNA-seq go down to the end of this tutorial.

-# Exercise 1: Variant calling with paired-end data
+# Exercise 1: DNA aligment

 <!-- Go to the directory where you have downoaded your data: